Metatavu/jouko-api-spec/typescript-generated/README.md

 ### Publishing

-First build the package then run ```npm publish```
+First build the package than run ```npm publish```

 ### Consuming

-navigate to the folder of your consuming project and run one of the following commands.
+navigate to the folder of your consuming project and run one of next commando's.

 _published:_

 ```
-npm install jouko-ts-client@0.0.4 --save
+npm install jouko-ts-client@0.0.5 --save
 ```

 _unPublished (not recommended):_